bahlo/arne.me/content/articles/i-read-how-democracies-die.md

 ---
-title: "Book Review: How Democracies Die"
+title: "I read How Democracies Die by Steven Levitsky and Daniel Ziblatt"
 description: "A review of the book How Democracies Die by Steven Levitsky and Daniel Ziblatt"
 published: "2023-05-03"
 location: "Frankfurt, Germany"
+collections: ["reading"]
 ---

 American democracy has worked by relying on two norms: Mutual tolerance and